-- The charge light control function is based on a transistor switch and is an additional function.
+- ... is for the charge control light.
+You connect there the wire that formerly did run from the control light to the original regulator. - Sure that this control only functions with a battery present.
+Should you drive without battery but still connect the wire, you will see that the light glows even as the generator generates voltage.
+So without battery, do not connect it. - The battery charge indicator function is based on a transistor switch and is an additional function.
 Even if that should fail, the regulator might still be in ok working condition.
 Simple check: have the engine running, turn lights on, disconnect the battery.
 If you have bright lights the unit is ok.